-The OTS Foundation for Neolithic Studies is applying 30 years of working with educators, archaeologists, anthropologists, art historians, architects, engineers and more to create this series that fills a gap in our understanding of human development.
-The format is quick, creative and entertaining.
-An introductory overview is augmented by short illustrated stories and longer live-action interviews that present concepts that, in the absence of documentation, can only be presented this way.
+Since retiring the Road Scholar adult learning program in Malta in 2020, The OTS Foundation for Neolithic Studies is applying 30 years of working with educators, archaeologists, anthropologists, art historians, architects, engineers, heritage managers, sociologists and more to create material that fills a gap in our understanding of human development.
+The format is always quick, creative and entertaining -- presenting complicated concepts that can comfortably be absorbed this way.